- January 27, 2022

 Some of our customers do think about the implications of reassigning the license of a departing employee.
 Many come to us with questions like: "We're spending a fortune on Microsoft 365 licenses for employees that have left the organization.
 We want to recycle them, but what should we do with all of the departed employee's Microsoft 365 data?"
 Believe it or not, this shows a great deal of progress in their thinking.
 Unfortunately, however, many companies, as in the example above, still reassign the Microsoft 365 licenses of departed employees indiscriminately and, in doing so, delete all their data.

 As IT and corporate legal departments well know, inactive and departed employee data – including inactive Microsoft 365 mailboxes, OneDrive accounts, Teams conversations and files (including videos), can put a strain on the IT department, including the costly consumption of Microsoft 365 licenses, rising privacy risk, and expensive eDiscovery response.
-That said, an important part of the employee exit process, safeguarding employee data should be top of mind for HR, IT, and Corporate Legal, and when an employee gives notice or is RIF'd, an HR checklist should be followed, with a set of actions to perform before the employee departs.
+That said, an important part of the employee exit and data management process, safeguarding employee data should be top of mind for HR, IT, and Corporate Legal, and when an employee gives notice or is RIF'd, an HR checklist should be followed, with a set of actions to perform before the employee departs.

 However, in many cases (if the checklist even exists), it does not address what to do with the employee's most valuable asset – their accumulated work data.
 In fact, valuable corporate data exists in all Microsoft 365 mailboxes, OneDrive accounts, local workstation data, and SharePoint servers, but many HR processes don't include the proactive collection of employee data before departure.
 Jumping too quickly to delete a departed user's account (and the associated data) can rid you of the chance to access crucial information and runs the risk of regulatory non-compliance.
 Once you go far enough down the line and data is permanently deleted, there's no magic button marked 'recover inactive mailbox'.
 Microsoft 365 simply kills those files for good.